alephium/docs/docs/project/glossary.md

 ## B

+### Blake 3 Algorithm (Hash Function)
+[Blake 3 Algorithm](https://github.com/BLAKE3-team/BLAKE3) is a cryptographic hash function.
+A hash function is a mathematical function that takes an input string of any length and converts it to a fixed-length output string.
+The fixed-length output is known as the hash value.

+Hash functions have a lot of use cases on a blockchain: in the [Merkle Tree](#merkle-tree), Proof of Work Consensus, Digital Signatures, and on the Blockchain itself (as each block header in a block in the blockchain contains the hash of the previous block header).
+Bitcoin, for example, uses the [SHA-256.](https://en.wikipedia.org/wiki/SHA-2)

+Alephium uses the Blake 3 Algorithm as its cryptographic hash function for mining.

 ### Block Reward

 The block reward is an economic incentive for the miners to do their job of securing the network.